gustavoh430/Jenkins_Integration/README.md

 Password: admin

-Going ahead, it is necessary to install a package inside our jenkins path to make our just created caontainer communicate with jenkins.
+Going ahead, it is necessary to install a package inside our jenkins path to make the just created container communicate with jenkins.
 To do that, firstly, create a sonar-scanner directory under /var/jenkins_home and, then, download SonarQube Scanner (wget https://binaries.sonarsource.com/Distribution/sonar-scanner-cli/sonar-scanner-cli-5.0.1.3006-linux.zip)

 ```code
  docker exec -it jenkins bash